petervflocke/rotaryencoder_rpi/README.md

 where **R**, **L**, **D** are the events / trigers from Rotary knob switch.
 **T** event / trigger is activated on an elapsed time defined for screen saver time out.

 The class **Matter** controlls switching pygame Screens, using transtion callbacks.
 Every transition has 'before' and 'after' attributes that contain a list of methods to call before and after the transition executes.
 Here is used **on_enter_**StateName.
-State name in this example are A, B, X, S, Ad and B01
+State names in this example are A, B, X, S, Ad and B01
 ```python
     def on_enter_A(self, st):
         st.manager.change(AScreen(st.screen))
 ```
 Each screen can have its own event handling if neccessary - for example to deal with check boxes, radio buttons, etc, located on this particular screen, or whatever the reason can be.
-An example of a local event handling is the **XScreen**
+For an example of a local event handling refer to **XScreen** class and the method: `handle_events`

 ```python